Facebook Ads Manager: Ultimate Start to Finish Guide for 2023

-You can then set the schedule for how often Facebook checks your account to see if the conditions have been met.
-It can run as often as about every 30 minutes, to once a day, to a custom schedule that you select.
+Next up, you can set the schedule for how often Facebook checks your account to see if the conditions have been met.
+It can run as often as about every 30 minutes, once a day, or at a custom schedule.

 After you select who gets the notifications, you’ll name the rule and create it.